 How to Plant Zucchini from Starts

+- Fill in with soil to cover the root ball entirely.
 The transplant needs enough soil to cover the root ball.
-Fill in with extra soil firming it lightly.

-Make sure to plant each zucchini plant about 40 inches away from one another.
+Make sure to plant each zucchini plant about 24 – 36 inches away from each another.

 Apply 1 – 2 inches of water per week.
 This help the soil stay moist about four inches down.
 Factor in rainfall.
 Consider using a soaker hose in order to water the plant under the leaves.
 It’s important to try to keep the leaves dry.